dojo/meta/STYLE.md

 1. Comments indicating areas to revisit SHOULD start with `TODO` or `FIXME` to make them easy to find.
 	Ideally, such comments should only ever appear in personal/feature branches, but may be merged at maintainers' discretion.

+1. Single line comments MUST begin with a space, i.e., `// comment` and not `//comment`.

 ### Whitespace and Formatting